 Joseph, for wild and scenic beauty

 If you don’t swoon over the fine art galleries, handmade chocolates and coffee roasters packed into the uncrowded Eastern Oregon town of Joseph, you’ll surely get weak in the knees at the sight of the Eagle Cap Wilderness — Oregon’s largest wilderness area.
 Wanderlust adventurers will find hundreds of miles of trails here and around Wallowa Lake, in Joseph’s backyard.
 Some of the drives and hikes are steep and dangerous, so check conditions and know your limits.
 There are plenty of incredible but gentler vistas to take in — try Chief Joseph Trail at the Wallowa Lake Trailhead, where you’ll walk through an alpine forest with views of the lake, wildlife like mountain goats, mule deer and elk, and a waterfall called BC Falls, which you won’t find on many maps.
-Settle in at one of the eight year-round cabins at the plush Wallowa Lake Lodge or the dog-friendly Barking Mad Farm B&B, a working farm that serves a hearty farm-to-table breakfast.
+Settle in at one of the eight year-round cabins at the plush Wallowa Lake Lodge or park yourself in the middle of beautiful downtown Joseph at the boutique Jennings Hotel & Sauna, with its minimalist rooms and hip amenities.

 Jacksonville, for arts and culture